10 essential things when choosing online survey software

 1. Good security

-Security isn’t an exciting topic to start with, but is nonetheless becoming increasingly important.
-With GDPR approaching, storage of personal data needs serious consideration.
+Security isn’t an exciting topic to start with, but it is nonetheless highly important.
+With data privacy established as a major consideration, the storage of personal data needs appropriate recognition.
 Most online survey software providers will have a privacy and security statement on their website.
-I am suspicious of vague terms like we consider security to be important, I prefer facts like certifications, independent auditing and clearly worded policy.
+I am suspicious of vague terms like ‘we consider security important’; I prefer facts like certifications, independent auditing and clearly worded policy.
 ISO27001 is the recognised gold standard for data and information security.
-If you are conducting a survey on behalf of anything bigger than a mid-size company, they are likely to want assurances, probably written assurances.
-Failing to consider this point at the outset could mean lost business later.
+If you are conducting a survey on behalf of a mid-size or larger company, they are likely to want assurances about security.
+Failing to consider this point at the outset could mean losing business later.
 If you are storing data, you will need to act responsibly.

 Response rates for online surveys are falling.
-Its easy to see why there are too many surveys.
+It’s easy to see why – there are too many surveys.
 Your survey needs to stand out.
-Your chances of the survey being completed are substantially increased if the questionnaire looks good and has a good clean appearance.
+Your chances of potential respondents completing the survey are substantially increased if the questionnaire looks good and has a ‘clean’ appearance.
 Good online survey software should provide you with templates and the ability to change the theme.
-It doesnt have to be super-complicated indeed, a neat clean look is often more attractive but it needs to look good.
-You should be able to adjust colours, layout and style easily.
-You dont need a design studio here, but enough to make the survey look good.
+It doesn’t have to be super-complicated.
+Indeed, a neat, clean look is often more attractive, but it needs to look professional.
+You should be able to adjust colours, layout and style effortlessly.
+You don’t need a design studio here, but enough to make the survey look good.

 3. A range of question types

-You are likely to want more question types than you might think at first.
-You will want, as a minimum, questions where one answer is allowed, questions where any number of answers are allowed, questions collecting numbers (with or without a decimal point), open text questions where a respondent can type what they wish, rating scales where you have a list of statements or items with the same responses, questions that can use pictures or video or have pictures as responses, ways for respondents to upload audio, pictures or video and questions where you can place selections in a rank order.
-Thats quite a list, but they will all come into play.
-You also need to be able to allow respondents to not answer some questions a surprising number of survey tools insist on an answer.
-Respondents sometimes cant remember or do not wish to divulge such information.
+You will likely want more question types than you might initially think.
+You will want, as a minimum, questions where one answer is allowed, questions where any number of responses are permitted (multiple-response questions), questions collecting numbers (with or without a decimal point), open text questions where a respondent can type what they wish, rating scales where you have a list of statements or items with the same responses, questions that can use pictures or video or have pictures as responses, and questions where you can place answers in rank order.
+That’s quite a list, but they will all come into play.
+Additionally, you may want to have ways for respondents to upload audio, images or video, depending on the types of survey you handle.
+It should also be possible to allow respondents to not answer some questions – a surprising number of survey tools insist on an answer for every question.
+Respondents sometimes can’t remember or do not wish to divulge certain information.

 4. A variety of appearances

-Making a questionnaire more interactive will encourage respondents to complete your survey, particularly where the subject matter is not especially interesting for the respondent.
-Here’s two examples.
+Making a questionnaire more interactive will encourage respondents to complete your survey, especially where the subject matter is not especially interesting for the respondent.
+Here are two examples.
 Firstly, using images for answers can make a survey more interesting.
-Similarly, rating scales, if long or overused, can quickly become boring.
-Respondents may either give up or answer rating scales as quickly as possible with minimal thought or without reading the statements properly.
-Showing rating scales in more than one way within a questionnaire can make the task more engaging.
-There should be tools like sliders, sort piles where statements or items can be dragged into piles anything that makes it interactive.
+Similarly, long rating-scale questions, or too many, can quickly become tedious.
+Respondents may give up or answer rating scales as quickly as possible with minimal thought or without reading the statements carefully.
+Displaying rating scales in different ways within a questionnaire can make the task more engaging.
+There should be tools like sliders and sort piles where statements or items can be dragged into piles – tools that make the task more interactive and engaging for respondents.

 Keep respondents engaged

-Research conducted by John Puleston at Lightspeed showed that respondents are more likely to complete an engaging longer survey than a shorter boring survey.
+Research has shown that respondents are likelier to complete an engaging, longer survey than a shorter, boring one.
 You, therefore, need tools to keep it interesting.
-Rating scales are tempting to put in, but they can produce the least accurate results and are the biggest cause of respondents dropping out.
+Rating scales are tempting to put in, but they can produce the least accurate results and are one of the leading causes of respondents dropping out.

 5. Powerful routing tools/skipping questions

-Complex questionnaire routing logic is important and often underestimated by anyone starting with a basic software tool.
-You may want to ask a question of those who have bought a brand, have seen it advertised in the last year but not in the last month.
-Such logic sounds simple, but may be beyond the scope of some systems.
-It should be possible to specify bracketed expressions using and/or/not etc.
+Complex questionnaire routing logic is essential and often overlooked when starting with a more basic software tool.
+You may want to ask a question of those who have bought a brand and have seen it advertised in the last year but not in the previous month.
+Such logic sounds simple but may be beyond the scope of some systems.

-This is a harder category to define.
+This is a more difficult category to define.
 You will soon find that you need some flexibility on how questions are presented.
 If you have a long list of brands, for example, there will be a risk that respondents choose the brands nearest the top of the list.
-To balance this, it would be wise to randomise the order of the brands or, reverse the order for half the sample.
-Text substitution is another example, sometimes called piping.
-Lets say, you’ve chosen Weetabix as your favourite cereal at Question 1.
-The text for a subsequent question, especially if it is on a previous screen, must pull in the word Weetabix such as Why do you prefer Weetabix to other cereals?
-You really do not want the question text to read Why do you prefer the brand you mentioned at Question 1?
-Tools like this soon become essential if you are conducting good quality research.
-Another example is a list of brands with none of these at the end.
-A respondent shouldn’t be able to choose a brand and none of these it doesn’t make sense.
-There should be a good range of tools to cover this type of eventuality.
+To balance this, it would be wise to randomise the order of the brands or reverse the order for half the sample.
+Text substitution is another example (sometimes called piping).
+Let’s say a respondent has chosen Weetabix as their favourite cereal at Question 1.
+The text for a subsequent question, especially if it is on a previous screen, must pull in the word Weetabix, such as ‘What do you like about Weetabix’s packaging?’
+You do not want the question text to read, ‘What do you like about the packaging of the brand you mentioned at Question 1?’
+Or worse still, ‘What do you like about the packaging?’
+Tools like this soon become essential if you are conducting professional research.
+Another example is a list of brands at the end of which you want to have an option for respondents to choose ‘none of these’.
+A respondent shouldn’t be able to select a brand and ‘none of these’.
+It doesn’t make sense.
+A good range of tools should cover this type of eventuality.

 7. Flexible data outputs

 I’m disappointed that some software tools do little more than provide limited analysis with the option to output data as a spreadsheet in Excel or CSV format.
 This is not good enough.
-Excel is a good tool for quick counts or lists and pivot tables offer a limited way of producing crosstabulations, but grouping codes together or combining answers together from more than one question is a tedious process and not suitable for a survey of more than a handful of questions.
-It should be possible to output data to Triple-S or SPSS as minimum.
+Excel is a good tool for quick counts or lists, while pivot tables offer no more than a limited way to produce basic (and inflexible) crosstabulations.
+It should be possible to output data to Triple-S or SPSS format as a minimum.
 These are two formats that most survey analysis programs can read.
-Triple-S is an independent standard which over 50 software tools can read, whilst SPSS is a proprietary format that many software packages can read.
-Triple-S also includes an output to an ASCII data file as part of its standard.
+Triple-S is an independent standard that well over 50 software tools can read, while SPSS is a proprietary format many software packages can handle.
+However, if you have a preferred data analysis tool, it is worth checking (and testing) how easy it is to move data between the systems.
+For some products, it is easy; for others, it is more cumbersome than you might expect or impossible.

 8. Sufficient analysis and reporting